dalbyryan3/unix-setup/general_unix_setup.md

 * tmux- Allows for terminal multiplexing and persistent session, especially useful when using ssh.
 Install tmux using package manager. (https://github.com/tmux/tmux)

-* VSCode- For more in-depth text editing and/or general coding, can install plugins easily using VSCode GUI.
+* vscode- For more in-depth text editing and/or general coding, can install plugins easily using VSCode GUI.
 Install VSCode using package manager or through web browser. (https://github.com/microsoft/vscode)

 * fzf- For fuzzy searching through command-line history and files.
 Install through vim while installing plugins (specifically when installing fzf.vim) or install using package manager. (https://github.com/junegunn/fzf)